-The director of about two dozen narrative features, ranging from the fluffy musical Swing Time and the social comedy The Talk of the Town to the blockbuster Western Shane and the all-star New Testament epic The Greatest Story Ever Told, George Stevens was one of the most admired filmmakers of the studio era and the winner of two Best Director Academy Awards (A Place in the Sun, 1951; Giant, 1956).
+The director of about two dozen narrative features, ranging from the light musical Swing Time and the social comedy The Talk of the Town to the blockbuster Western Shane and the all-star New Testament epic The Greatest Story Ever Told, George Stevens was one of the most admired filmmakers of the studio era and the winner of two Best Director Academy Awards (A Place in the Sun, 1951; Giant, 1956).

 - The pro-British colonialism adventure classic Gunga Din, starring Cary Grant, Douglas Fairbanks Jr., and Victor McLaglen.

 - The nostalgia-filled immigrant family drama I Remember Mama, which earned Oscar nominations for four of its cast members, including star Irene Dunne.

 - The documentaries George Stevens: D-Day to Berlin (made for television) and George Stevens: A Filmmaker’s Journey, both directed by George Stevens Jr. The former includes chunks of rare World War II color footage; the latter features interviews with a number of Stevens (Sr.) collaborators and clips from his movies.

 The four George Stevens DVDs should be available in the U.S. on Dec.
 7. Below is a brief overview of each movie.

 Gunga Din: Paean to British colonialism